Don’t let them see you sweat.

 When you remove your mask you can relax, because you don’t have to devote your energy to playing a role.
 You’re more confident, because all of us are better at being ourselves than at trying to be someone else.

 Yes, you’ll be more confident.
-Seem counterintuitive, doesn’t it?
+Seems counterintuitive, doesn’t it?
 Many of us associate vulnerability with having less confidence — with quaking in our boots, with trying not to let them see us sweat.

 Although it might seem that way, it turns out that vulnerability and confidence complement each other.
 An insecure leader is almost never vulnerable: the last thing they want is for people to see their imperfections.
 It takes more confidence to be vulnerable.